Satisfactory Academic Progress

 The following guidelines provide academic progress criteria for all students receiving financial aid at USC.
 Although the requirements for students receiving financial aid are somewhat more restrictive than for the general student population, they are based on reasonable expectations of academic progress toward a degree.
 Accordingly, these guidelines should not be a hindrance to any student in good academic standing.

 Financial Aid Programs Subject to Satisfactory Academic ProgressAcademic progress criteria apply both to recipients of financial aid programs created under Title IV regulations of the Higher Education Act of 1965, as amended, as well as to recipients of those other programs used by the USC's Financial Aid Office to provide students with financial assistance.
-Specifically included are the Federal Supplemental Educational Opportunity Grant, Federal Perkins Loan Program, and Federal Work-Study programs.
-These standards of satisfactory academic progress also apply to students maintaining eligibility for Federal Stafford Loans.
-Satisfactory academic progress standards also apply to students receiving state-supported grants, either within or outside California; receiving agency-sponsored assistance; and participating in all scholarship, grant, loan or employment programs provided through unrestricted university funds.
+Specifically included are the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Perkins Loan Program, and Federal Work-Study programs.
+These standards of satisfactory academic progress also apply to students maintaining eligibility for Federal Stafford Loans and for Federal Parent PLUS Loans.
+Satisfactory academic progress standards also apply to students receiving state-supported grants, either within or outside California; to students receiving agency-sponsored assistance; and to students participating in all scholarship, grant, loan or employment programs provided through unrestricted university funds.

 Recipients of tuition assistance benefits and departmental awards who are not receiving any other federal, state or university funds are not bound by these guidelines.